realdonald1994/switch_page-vue-/README.md

 5. If the code runs without errors

 ## Requirements
-- As a user, I can click between starships and people in the left sidebar and receive a full list of the names of all the items from that resource
+- As a user, I can click buttons labelled "starships" and "people" in the left sidebar and receive a full list of the names of all the items from that resource
+- The buttons for each resource have a "selected" state which is enabled when the resource is being shown
 - As a user, when I click on a specific item name,
 I see a list of information about that item in the main area
+- the item in the sidebar should also have a selected state which is enabled when the item details are shown in the main area
 - the main area should have a title with the name of the item
 - If the item is a starship, I see the following details:
     - model
     - manufacturer
     - starship class
 - If the item is a person, I see:
     - eye color
     - birth year
-- the app should include some minimal, functional styling
+- The app should be styled similarly to the mockups below

 ## Mockups
 Empty State